-We leverage our differentiated capabilities across our Finance & Risk solutions and Sales & Marketing solutions to serve a broad set of clients across multiple industries and geographies.
-As of December 31, 2022, we have a global client base of more than 240,000, including some of the largest companies in the world.
+We leverage these differentiated capabilities to serve a broad set of clients across multiple industries and geographies.
+We have a global client base that includes some of the largest companies in the world.
 Our data and analytics support a wide range of use cases covering nearly all industry verticals, including financial services, technology, communications, government, retail, transportation and manufacturing.
-In terms of our geographic footprint, we have an industry-leading presence in North America, an established presence in the United Kingdom, Ireland, Nordics (Sweden, Norway, Denmark and Finland), DACH (Germany, Austria and Switzerland), Central and Eastern Europe, Greater China and India through our majority or wholly-owned subsidiaries and a broader global presence through our Worldwide Network alliances.
+In terms of our geographic footprint, we have an industry-leading presence in North America, an established presence in the United Kingdom and Ireland (U.K.), Northern Europe (Sweden, Norway, Denmark, Finland, Estonia and Latvia), Central Europe (Germany, Austria, Switzerland and various other central and eastern European countries), Greater China and India through our majority or wholly-owned subsidiaries and a broader global presence through our Worldwide Network alliances.